auth0/docs/articles/connections/passwordless/faq.md

 In future versions of passwordless logins, support for multi-factor *step-up* authentication will be added as part of the configuration options for passwordless, replacing the use of rules to implement this security enhancement.

-### Q: Since users can click a link to sign in, how can I prevent a phishing attack in which the user receives a fraudulent email that looks legitimate, but contains a link to a site that tricks them into giving up their credentials?
+### Q: Since users can click a link to log in, how can I prevent a phishing attack in which the user receives a fraudulent email that looks legitimate, but contains a link to a site that tricks them into giving up their credentials?

 **A:** Phishing attacks are about stealing credentials (user-names and passwords) through trickery.
 If there are no passwords to steal, these attacks ultimately become much less prevalent.
 Passwordless logins are a big step in reducing the prevalence of phishing.